GWR 4900 Class 4965 Rood Ashton Hall: Preservation

 The engine's 10-year overhaul took just a few months due to an ongoing programme of maintenance work that had been previously carried out during periods of low main line activity.
 It returned to the mainline in October 2009 and completed its full ten-year operating certificate before being withdrawn again in September 2019 for a further overhaul, which it awaits.

-Right before being withdrawn in 2019, the engine was temporarily renamed Polar Star, and was used to pull the Polar Express Train Ride between Birmingham Moor Street and Tyseley, albeit having a headlamp mounted on the center of the smokebox door.
-With the 2020 Coronavirus Pandemic and the engine still being out of service awaiting overhaul, the 2020 Birmingham ride was canceled.
+Right before being withdrawn in 2019, the engine was temporarily renamed Polar Star, and was used to pull the Polar Express Train Ride between Birmingham Moor Street and Tyseley.
+With the 2020 Coronavirus Pandemic and the engine being out of service awaiting overhaul, the 2020 Birmingham ride was canceled.

-The engine complete with tender can be seen in the final 30 seconds of the 1958 black and white film "The Key" starring William Holden and Sophia Loren as it pulls out backwards from the railway station.
-The old British Railways logo has been blacked out on the tender but the name plate "Rood Ashton Hall" is clearly visible.
+In January 2024 it was announced that 4965 is to be the next Tyseley resident engine to be sent into the works for an overhaul which is expected to cost £100,000.
+The overhaul alongside a retube will include modifications to the engines cylinders for gauging reasons and conversion to oil burning using a GWR oil-firing system (eleven Halls between 1946 and 1950 were converted to oil burning becoming 3900's).
+It was confirmed in March 2024 that 4965 would be converted to oil-firing during the engines next overhaul which was scheduled to commence in March 2024, upon returning to traffic it would see primary use on "Shakespeare Express" and "Polar Express" trains.